rannerboy/corona-transition2/README.md

 })

 --[[
-We can still call the original transition functions.
+Some of the functions from the original transition library have been overridden (see next section for complete list).
+The overriding functions offer the same basic parameter list as the overridden ones, so you can use them exactly like you did with the original transition library.

-They are completely unaffected by transition2.
+The transition functions that have not yet been overridden (e.g. dissolve()/fadeIn()/fadeOut() are completely unaffected by transition2.
 --]]
 local transitionTo = transition.to(displayObject, {
     transition = easing.continuousLoop,